btcpayserver/btcpayserver-doc/docs/HotWallet.md

 As mentioned above, the hot wallet functionality includes risk of funds being stolen in the case of the server or account being compromised.
 To mitigate this risk, we advise you to:

 :::danger
-Do not give anyone else access to your server's SSH keys or server Admin account credentials when using a hot wallet.
-Anyone with access to your admin account can spend the funds from your hot wallet.
-If you need to allow admin access to employees, developers, etc. use an [xpub connected wallet](WalletSetup.md#use-an-existing-wallet) instead.
+Do not give anyone else access to your server's SSH keys or server account credentials when using a hot wallet.
+Anyone with access to your account can spend the funds from your hot wallet.
+If you need to allow account access to employees, developers, etc. use an [xpub connected wallet](WalletSetup.md#use-an-existing-wallet) instead.
 :::

 * Enable two factor or U2F authentication